Essentials June 02, 2026 25 min read 1858 views

 • Hot surfaces

-• Collisions
+• Collisions and entrapment

 A 1960s mid-terrace with old single glazing, limited insulation and one poorly heated bedroom could score badly for excess cold, even if the gas safety certificate is current.
 GOV.UK’s HHSRS guidance links excess cold to issues such as low energy efficiency, poor insulation, inefficient heating systems and dampness that reduces thermal insulation.